Predicting how France vs Morocco will play out at the World Cup

 What is the team news?

-France come into this match without any injury or suspension problems from Saturday’s 2-1 win against England.
+Defender Dayot Upamecano and midfielder Adrien Rabiot are both doubtful against Morocco after missing collective training on Tuesday.
+Centre back Upamecano and Rabiot, who suffer from a cold, are on light training indoors, the French federation said.
+Upamecano had already missed Monday’s training session.
 Theo Hernandez is expected to start at left-back again, in the absence of brother Lucas, while Jules Kounde continues to be given the nod at right-back ahead of Benjamin Pavard.
 Olivier Giroud and Kylian Mbappe will be France’s main men in attack once more.

-It is a different story for Morocco and there are injury headaches for coach Walid Regragui.
+There are injury headaches for Morocco coach Walid Regragui.
 Captain Romain Saiss had to be stretched off in the win against Portugal due to a hamstring injury and, despite insisting he will do everything possible to be fit, his availability is in serious doubt.
 West Ham’s Nayef Aguerd missed the quarter-final win after sustaining an adductor injury against Spain but is pushing to start - and will partner Yahia Attiyat Allah or Jawad El Yamiq.
 Back-up striker Walid Cheddira is suspended after his red card on Saturday, yet Hakim Ziyech should be fine to start.

 Predicted line-ups